r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 ## Binary installer of R, binary packages

-One needs recent Windows 10 (May 2019 Update or newer).
+One needs recent Windows 10 (May 2019 Update or newer) for UTF-8 as the native encoding, but one may still test the experimental build and the toolchain on older versions of Windows.

+Before installing this experimental build of R, please remove any existing installation of R-devel and the package library of R-devel.
+If you want to go back to the standard build of R-devel, please again remove the library, first.

 The binary installer of R is available [here](https://www.r-project.org/nosvn/winutf8/ucrt3/) in a file named such as `R-devel-win-79604-4354-4361.exe`.
-Make sure that this version of R-devel gets its own library of R packages because it is not possible to share the library with a usual build of R-devel.
 Only 64-bit version is available.

 To check UTF-8 is used as native encoding, run